Sticky Glazed Party Sausages

 Slow Cooked Breast of Lamb with Caribbean Spices

 This recipe makes the most of one of the most under recognised cuts of lamb - the breast.
 Here it is slow cooked in Caribbean herbs and spices and then roasted at the end to crisp it up and cook off the fat.
-Alternatively, crisp it up on the BBQ now that its the perfect time of year!
+Alternatively, crisp it up on the BBQ!

 1. Blend all ingredients apart from the lamb until smooth.

 2. Place lamb breast in a shallow dish, unrolled, and make several slashes on each side with a sharp knife.

 3. Pour marinade over and turn to coat, cover and refrigerate overnight or for a few hours.

 4. Cook slowly for 3 hours either in an aga or slow cooker or roast slowly for 1 hour 40 minutes in an oven.